RocketChat/docs-old/legal/guidelines-for-law-enforcement.md

 ### Private information requires a subpoena or court order

-Non-public information about Rocket.Chat users will not be released to law enforcement except in response to appropriate legal process such as a subpoena, court order, or other valid legal process – or in response to a valid emergency request, as described below.
+Non-public information about Rocket.Chat users will not be released to law enforcement except in response to appropriate legal process such as a subpoena, court order, or other valid legal process ÃÂ¢ÃÂÃÂ or in response to a valid emergency request, as described below.

 ### Contents of communications requires a search warrant